Functorial aggregation: Single-variable polynomial functors

+\begin{remark} $\poly$ includes two embedded copies of $\smset$: the full subcategory spanned by constants $A$, and the full subcategory spanned by linears $A\yon$. $\poly$ also includes an embedded copy of $\smset\op$: the full subcategory spanned by representables $\yon^A$. \end{remark}

-The following remark will be crucial; many of the proofs rely on the reader's ability to verify calculations on morphisms of polynomials, which are made much easier by understanding morphisms combinatorially.
+The previous facts become evident in light of the following combinatorial description of polynomial morphisms.
+This will be crucial; many of the proofs rely on the reader's ability to verify calculations on morphisms of polynomials, which are made much easier by understanding morphisms combinatorially.